top of page

 • Keeping routines predictable where possible

-• Talking about experiences only after regulation has returned
+• Saving conversations about the day for after regulation has returned

-• Reassuring your young person that rest is normal and valid
+• Reassuring your young person that rest is normal, valid, and not a setback

 Social burnout does not mean avoiding social life altogether.
-It means learning how to balance engagement with recovery.
+It means learning how to balance engagement with recovery, and building the kind of consistency and trust that makes social participation feel safer over time.

-At Loving Life, we actively teach participants that setting boundaries is a skill, not a failure.
+At Loving Life, we actively teach participants that knowing your limits and communicating them is a genuine skill.

 Being confident does not always mean joining in.
-Sometimes it means recognising your limits and feeling safe enough to step back.
+Sometimes it means recognising when you have had enough and feeling safe to say so.

-Saying “no thanks” or “I need time alone” is just as important as learning to say “hello” or “I would like to join”.
+Learning to say "no thanks" or "I need some time alone" is just as important as learning to say hello.

-Social burnout is real, common, and manageable when it is understood.
+Social burnout is real, common, and very manageable when it is understood and taken seriously.

-With the right supports, participants can build confidence, connection, and resilience without being pushed beyond their capacity.
+With the right supports in place, participants can build confidence, connection, and resilience without being pushed past their limits.
 Recovery is not about doing less forever.
 It is about doing what works, at the right pace, in the right environment.

 Comments